PAGE 6B. COMMENDATIONS, PUBLICATIONS AND CITATIONS

 Edited by Emerson Kent this site documents Wars, Battles and Revolutions throughout recorded time.
 Personal accounts and experiences of World War II make reference to the War Diaries of George Craxford and the Battle of El-Alamein in the RED pages.

-History for the Relaxed Historian
+El-Alamein at History for the Relaxed Historian

 9. POW: Stalag IX-A